-- If the engine does not start within 5 seconds, turn the ignition OFF and wait 10 seconds before trying to start the engine again to recover battery voltage. - Extended fast idling and revving the engine can damage the engine, and the exhaust system.
+- If the engine does not start within 5 seconds, turn the ignition off and wait 10 seconds before trying to start the engine again to recover battery voltage. - Extended fast idling and revving the engine can damage the engine, and the exhaust system. - Snapping the throttle or fast idling for more than about 5 minutes may cause exhaust pipe discolouration.

-- 1 Make sure the engine stop switch is in the RUN position. - 2 Turn the ignition switch to the ON position. - 3 Shift the transmission to Neutral (N indicator comes ON).
+- 1 Make sure the engine stop switch is in the (Run) position. - 2 Turn the ignition switch to the ON position. - 3 Shift the transmission to Neutral (N indicator comes on).
 Alternatively, pull in the clutch lever to start your motorcycle with the transmission in gear so long as the side stand is raised. - 4 Press the start button with the throttle completely closed.